At a glance

 - Change lenses only when the vehicle is closed and wind is low.

 - Use a blower before a cloth.
-Rubbing dust into glass is a slow failure.

 After salt sessions